 - Actual cash value – Less expensive coverage that offers payouts only covering what the damaged item was worth at the time of the disaster.

-Will all of my claims be honored?
+Will the company honor all of my claims?

 Insurance providers will only offer coverage when the insured is not at fault.
 For your claims to be honored, your property and home must be well-maintained.
 For example, if you’ve forgotten to shut off your outdoor faucets before the winter and a pipe froze and burst, your insurance is likely to deny the claim on the basis of neglect.

 Be careful to have your roof inspected regularly, tend to all repairs promptly, clean your gutters, prepare your home properly for winter, trim your trees and take the necessary measures to ensure that your home is in excellent condition.

 Should I use the insurance company my lender recommends?